21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

 # Parallelism in Python using concurrent futures

-The large datasets we deal with in weather and climate research typically require cutting-edge hardware and software to be analysed efficiently.
+The large datasets associated with weather and climate research typically require cutting-edge hardware and software to be analysed efficiently.
 Modern computing architecture relies on clusters of Central Processing Units (CPUs) with multiple processing pipelines, or cores.
-Each core may have separate threads.
-A single standard computational node on `gadi` for example, has 2x24 core CPUs attached to 190 Gb of RAM.
+Each core itself may have separate threads.
+A single standard computational node on `gadi` for example, has 2x24 core CPUs connected to 190 Gb of RAM.
 Each core has two threads, so a `python` script can actually see 96 separate processing cores.

 You can check this for yourself by logging into an interactive `gadi` compute note, by following [these instructions](https://opus.nci.org.au/spaces/Help/pages/90308778/0.+Welcome+to+Gadi#id-0.WelcometoGadi-InteractiveJobs), and launching a simple `python` interpreter.
 ```python